-\\\22.
-If you plan to install a pickup in your dulcimer, this is your last chance, before covering the soundholes with rosettes.
+24. If you plan to install a pickup in your dulcimer, this is your last chance -- before covering the soundholes with rosettes.
 A single Piezo pickup from Musicmakers works beautifully in this instrument for amplification.
-You'll need to drill a 1/2" diameter hole through the tail end block.
-Then you can fish an electric patch cord through that hole and out one of the sound holes, plug it into the pickup jack, and pull the jack into the instrument to the end blockwhere it can be permanently fastened with the nuts and washers provided with the pickup.
+You'll need to drill a 1/2" diameter hole through the tail END BLOCK.
+Then you can fish an electric patch cord through that hole and out one of the sound holes, plug it into the pickup jack, and pull the jack into the instrument to the END BLOCK where it can be permanently fastened with the nuts and washers provided with the pickup.

-Once the jack is secured, you can reach a finger into a soundhole to adhere the sensor inside the top near the sound hole.
+Once the jack is secured, you can reach a finger into a soundhole to adhere the sensor inside the TOP near the sound hole.
+Illustrated instructions will accompany the pickup if you order it from us.